httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Digest Does Not Protect the Full HTTP Message

-This document specifies a data integrity mechanism that protects HTTP `representation data`, but not HTTP header and trailer fields, from certain kinds of accidental corruption.
+This document specifies a data integrity mechanism that protects HTTP `representation data` or content, but not HTTP header and trailer fields, from certain kinds of accidental corruption.

-`Digest` is not intended to be a general protection against malicious tampering with HTTP messages.
+Digest fields are not intended to be a general protection against malicious tampering with HTTP messages.
 This can be achieved by combining it with other approaches such as transport-layer security or digital signatures.

 ## Digest for End-to-End Integrity

-`Digest` can help detect `representation data` modification due to implementation errors, undesired "transforming proxies" (see Section 7.7 of {{SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
+Digest fields can help detect `representation data` or content modification due to implementation errors, undesired "transforming proxies" (see Section 7.7 of {{SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
 Even a simple mechanism for end-to-end `representation data` integrity is valuable